Diamonds Are Forever (film): Filming

 Since the car chase in Las Vegas would have many car crashes, the filmmakers had a product placement arrangement with Ford to use their vehicles.
 Ford's only demand was that Sean Connery had to drive the 1971 Mustang Mach 1 which serves as Tiffany Case's car.
 A Mustang was used in Goldfinger and Thunderball, while a Mercury Cougar was used in On Her Majesty's Secret Service, and "Bond girls" drove each one.
 The moon buggy was inspired by the NASA lunar rover, but with additions such as flailing arms since the producers did not find the design "outrageous" enough.
 Built by the custom car fabricator Dean Jeffries on a rear-engined Corvair chassis, it was capable of road speeds.
 The fibreglass tyres had to be replaced during the chase sequence because the heat and irregular desert soil ruined them.

-Hamilton had the idea of making a fight scene inside a lift, which was choreographed and performed by Connery and the stuntman Joe Robinson.
-During a car chase scene, where the police are chasing Bond in a small parking lot, the Mustang was to jump a small ramp over several cars.
-The stunt driver they had hired could not perform this and wrecked two or three cars in the process.
-The stunt team had only one car left, and called Bill Hickman, who drove for hours to the location, jumped into the Mustang, and did the stunt in one take.
-A continuity mistake during the same car chase made it into the film's final cut: when Bond drives the Mustang on two wheels through a narrow alley, the car enters the alley on its right side tires and exits driving on its left side.
+During a car chase scene, Bond drives a Ford Mustang up a ramp and then jumps it over several parked vehicles.
+The stunt driver hired for the jump could not perform it, and wrecked several cars in the process.
+With only one car left, the stunt team recruited the stunt driver Bill Hickman, who completed the jump in one take.
+A continuity mistake during the same scene appears in the finished film: when Bond drives the Mustang on two wheels through a narrow alley, the car enters the alley on its right side and exits driving on its left side.

 While filming the scene of finding Plenty O'Toole drowned in Tiffany's swimming pool, Lana Wood actually had her feet loosely tied to a cement block on the bottom.
 Film crew members held a rope across the pool for her, with which she could lift her face out of the water to breathe between takes.
 The floor of the pool was sloped and the block would move deeper with each take.
 Eventually, Wood was submerged but was noticed by onlookers and rescued.
 Wood, a certified diver, took some water but remained calm during the ordeal, although she later said there had been some "very uncomfortable moments and quite some struggling until they pulled me out."

 Music

-The original soundtrack was once again composed by John Barry, his sixth time composing for a Bond film.
-"Diamonds Are Forever", the title song, was the second James Bond theme to be performed by Shirley Bassey, after "Goldfinger" in 1964.
+The original soundtrack was once again composed by John Barry, his seventh time composing for a Bond film.
+The title song, "Diamonds Are Forever", was the second Bond title song to be performed by Shirley Bassey, after "Goldfinger" in 1964.

 With Connery back in the lead role, the "James Bond Theme" was played by an electric guitar in the somewhat unusual, blued gun barrel sequence accompanied with prismatic ripples of light, in the pre-credits sequence, and in a full orchestral version during a hovercraft sequence in Amsterdam.